-Variation sets allow you to run the same test on different versions of a design, or multiple tests on the same design and ensure that all participants across all tests in the set are unique.
+Variation sets allow you to run very similar tests on different versions of a design, or multiple tests on the same design, and ensure that all participants across all tests in the set are unique.
 This ensures that participants have not seen the design before, so will not be biased by previous tests.

 This is great for iterating on a design or testing variations to see which performs best.